 Skip to main content

-Encounter data contains patient and provider information.
-You pass it to the SukiAssistant component to pre-populate the SDK.
-Dynamic encounter means you can change the encounter prop after the component loads.
-When you pass new encounter data, the SDK automatically updates it for note generation.
+Dynamic encounter: You can update the encounter prop after the component loads.
+When you pass new encounter data, the Web SDK updates it automatically for note generation.

 import { SukiAssistant, SukiProvider, useSuki } from "@suki-sdk/react";